twknab/cbh/Ticket_Breakdown.md

 **Currently, the id of each Agent on the reports we generate is their internal database id.
 We'd like to add the ability for Facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them.**

 Based on the information given, break this ticket down into 2-5 individual tickets to perform.
-Provide as much detail for each ticket as you can, including acceptance criteria, time/effort estimates, and implementation details.
+Provide as much detail for each ticket as you can, including Acceptance Criteria, time/effort estimates, and implementation details.
 Feel free to make informed guesses about any unknown details - you can't guess "wrong".

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.